elunna/nerfhack-changelog/README.md

 * Throwing food at domestic animals will merely pacify them.
 * It is still possible to get perma pets through a few methods: a rulebook of create familiar and figurines can still generate tame permanent pets.

+**Melee combat nerfs:**
+* Cartomancers are not great melee fighters - they prefer ranged weapons or fighting behind their summoned help.
+They have some severe penalties for melee combat.
+* They always have a -5 to-hit penalty for all melee combat.
+* If wearing armor, they receive an additional -20 to-hit penalty
+* If wearing a shield, they receive an additional -10 to-hit penalty
+* If attacking with a wielded weapon, they receive an additional -10 to-hit penalty

 **Card drops:**
 * When playing as a cartomancer, there is a 50% chance that a monster will leave a card instead of a corpse when it dies.
 * Some monsters are restricted from dropping cards: